ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: pre}

-   When the worker nodes are ready, the worker node state changes to **normal** and the status changes to **Ready**.
-When the worker node status is **Ready**, you can access the cluster.
+   When the worker nodes are ready, the worker node **State** changes to `normal` and the **Status** changes to `Ready`.
+When the node **Status** changes to `Ready`, you can access the cluster.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.
    ```
    ID                                                 Public IP       Private IP      Machine Type   State    Status   Zone        Version     Resource Group Name kube-mil01-paf97e8843e29941b49c598f516de72101-w1   169.xx.xxx.xxx  10.xxx.xx.xxx   standard       normal   Ready    mil01       1.14.6      Default